abnersouza/abnersouza/README.md

 - 🌱  I’m currently learning everything, but with more focus around MicroServices 🤣
 - 👯  I’m looking to collaborate with projects that help kids education.
 - 🥅  2020 Goals: Start teaching coding to teenagers, specially the ones living in very poor areas.
-- ⚡  Fun fact: I love to making sourdough bread and woodworking
+- ⚡  Fun fact: I love making sourdough bread and woodworking

 ### Connect with me: